krzysztof-cal-epam/netMentoring/09_ContainerizationAndOrchestration/09_ContainerizationAndOrchestration.md

 1. Portability - containers run accross different environment like OS (Windows, Linux, Mac),
 2. Efficency - containers uses fewer resources than Virtual Machines,
 3. Scalability - containers can be scaler up to handle increased workload,
-4. Isolation - containers run in tehir own environment, therefore do not affecting other applications.
+4. Isolation - containers run in their own environment, therefore do not affecting other applications.

 Cons of contenerization:
 1. Security - containers share the host core, therefore compromised container could potentially affect the host and other containers,